21

 the wise one dispels negligence;

-Climbing the tower of wisdom,
+Ascending the palace of wisdom,

-free from sorrow, seeing the sorrowful persons;
+free from sorrow, seeing sorrowful persons;

 29